 If you feel uncomfortable with your healthcare provider for any reason, follow your instincts; ask around for other recommendations.
 Your good health depends on your ability to communicate and rely on your healthcare provider!
 You might have to try more than one before you feel completely comfortable.
-But when you do, he or she will be an ally as you continue to learn more about how to remain in good health.
+But when you do, they will be an ally as you continue to learn more about how to remain in good health.

 When thinking about how to discuss your concerns or sexual problems with your healthcare provider, remember that:

-- he or she is there to help you
+- they are there to help you

 - the things you want to talk about are almost certainly not new.